LennartHennigs/RG35XX-H-Notes/README.md

 ## Configuring Ports

-Always start by reading the `_info.txt` file in the emulators folder.
+Always start by reading the `_info.txt` file in the emulator's folder.

 ### Stardew Valley